Richards wins as Crowley concedes

 Richards replied, calling Crowley a friend and saying, “I admire her commitment to Queens and look forward to working with her to unite our borough moving into November.”

 As of election night, June 23, Richards had a nine-point lead over Crowley, with a 37.18 percent to 28.19 percent advantage.
-The BOE began counting absentee ballots later.
+The BOE began counting absentee ballots later, and does not release the numbers until all the votes are counted.

 Richards was endorsed by the Queens County Democratic Committee in late December, which made him an early frontrunner in the race.